charlieb33/marvel-app/README.md

 # Marvel Roster

 ### About the App
-* Browse through a list of Marvel's characters/comics/movies both on desktop and mobile.
-The user would use the dropdown bar to browse a more specific categort/The user would use the search bar if there is something more specific they would like to find.
+* Browse through a list of Marvel's characters both on desktop and mobile.
+The user would use the dropdown bar to browse a more specific category/The user would use the search bar if there is something more specific they would like to find.
 The user would click the like button on the main list to add the list item to the favorites list, and click the unlike button on the Favorites list if they wish to remove it.

 ### Wireframes
 * ![IMG_9711](https://user-images.githubusercontent.com/44616151/62046039-f306c100-b1d4-11e9-9fff-096d22a7ca3c.jpg)